0x444454/Commodore-6309/README.md

 - A Commodore 64.
 I have a classic breadbin with motherboard rev 250407, but this should work with other models (to be verified).
 Note that motherboard rev 326298 (the oldest) will __not__ work, due to physical constraints.
 - The doughterboard [PCB](#pcb-and-schematics).
 Alternatively, you may also use a breadboard and and wire (lots of wires) according to schematics. :-)
 - Hitachi 63C09E.
 Note the "E" at the end.
 - Support Logic for clock delays and quadrature: DS1100Z-50 and DS1100Z-250 delay lines.
-I like using DIP chips, but the PCB supports also SOP.
+I like using DIP8 chips in socket (for easy swap), but the PCB supports also SOP8 (surface mounted).
 - Support Logic for 6510 to 6309 signals translation: GAL16V8.
-I use a GAL16V8D-10, but similar parts should work.
+I use a GAL16V8D-10, but parts with different timings should work (maybe up to 25 ns ? - To be tested).
-- 40-pin socket to plug/solder the signal wires, because we don't want to alter the onboard CPU socket.
-We may want to plug the 6510 there again eventually ;-)
-- Breadboard(s) for the four external chips (63C09E, GAL16V8, DS1100Z-50, DS1100Z-250).
-- Lots of wires.
+- Sockets, headers, capacitors, resistors and jumpers (see PCB project for components list).
+Note that all but 1 resistor in the PCB are 0 (zero) Ω, so you can simply solder jumper wires (unless you want to mod the circuit).
 - Replacement 6309 Kernal ROM.
 I use BackBit's CornBit (2364) Flash ROM.